Rk-aus/StudyLog/README.md

 - As a user, I want to be able to see my study rating visually
 - As a user, I want to be able to have achievement medals for outstanding accomplishments (e.g. 100 hours study time or 30 days study streak)

+## ~ Phase 3 ~ Instructions for Grader:
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by first putting the name of the study subject in the editable text box at the middle.
+Then, please click the "Add Subject" button.
+After that, please click the "Start/End Studying" button and please follow the instructions shown in the uneditable text box to add a study material in the StudyLog.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by putting a name of an added subject in the editable text box and clicking the "Filter Study Log" button.
+- You can locate my visual component by clicking the "Start/End Studying" button multiple times in a row.
+- You can save the state of my application by clicking the "Save" button.
+- You can reload the state of my application by clicking the "Load" button.